Hello! Welcome!

 Encountering various seeds along the way, many did not take root, some left only but a sprout.
 However, at certain moments, one would fall which would immediately take to the soil, absorb from it and take root in it.
 It sprouts in the blink of an eye, developing ever steadier and steadier.

-More precisely, all of the seeds have already been there - they were just waiting to be warmed by the Sun, receive the right weather, their proper nutrition.
+All of the seeds have already been there.
+They were just waiting to be warmed by the Sun, receive the right weather, their proper nutrition.

 The ground of my approach